 Temperatures below zero, snow everywhere, and unplowed sidewalks in the Twin Cities make it difficult to find a comfortable place to take your dog for a walk, much less the motivation to do so.
 And the cat?
 He would rather be warm in a pile of laundry than to be bothered lifting a paw.
 So how can you keep your pets active this winter?

-• Find a local indoor doggy playground/daycare or an indoor swimming pool for dogs.
-Did you know that AERC has an underwater treadmill as well as a sports and strength program?
-Find out more by calling our Oakdale location at 651-501-3766.
-It’s a great way to keep your pet in shape!
+- Find a local indoor doggy playground/daycare or an indoor swimming pool for dogs.
+Or you can find a clinic with an underwater treadmill and Sport & Strength program to help keep your pet in shape!

 Do you have any other ways to keep your pet active in winter?
-Tell us on Facebook!
+Tell us in the comments!
 And if you have any concerns about your pet’s physical activity or weight, consult with your veterinarian to create a plan that fits your pet’s needs!